 Can You Appeal a Juvenile Reckless Driving Conviction?

-If your son or daughter was found guilty of an offense in Juvenile and Domestic Relations Court and you’re not happy with the outcome, definitely contact me today so we can discuss the appeal.
-It’s something that you need to act on very quickly to make sure that we don’t lose the right to file the appeal because after ten days there’s no more chance of appeal in Virginia.
+If your son or daughter was found guilty of an offense in Juvenile and Domestic Relations Court and you’re not happy with the outcome, definitely contact us today so we can discuss the appeal.

 Andrew Flusche